-Under the Florida Residential Landlord and Tenant Act, both the landlord and the tenant have rights and responsibilities.
+Under the Florida Residential Landlord and Tenant Act, both the landlord and the renter have rights and responsibilities.
 Once these rights and responsibilities are properly understood, each party should be able to deal with many legal questions and problems without needing an attorney.

 Below is an overview of the Florida landlord-tenant laws that we have compiled.
 For more help with your Orlando rental contact us today!